 From then on, the local food of Cebu started to generate a buzz on social media with some even going as far as throwing their two cents into the mix insomuch that at some point, it caused quite a furor online.
 However, controversy and internet squabbles aside, Netflix’s unique feature of the Queen City of the South’s street food did accomplish one thing: It emphasized little-known and rather unconventional Cebuano street foods—something only extreme Cebuano food loyalists and locals are privy to.

 By now, if you have even the slightest interest in Cebuano cuisine at all, you must have already read articles that highlighted our world-renowned succulent Lechon or our savory and crunchy Chicharon—both of which still remain unmatched in terms of taste to this day.
-While both Chicharon and Lechon are excellent Cebuano street food staples that showcase Cebu’s culinary prowess, they are not the only food fares that display just how incredibly diverse and interesting the Queen City of the South’s food scene truly is.
+Chicharon and Lechon, albeit excellent Cebuano street food staples that showcase Cebu’s culinary prowess, are not the only food fares that display just how incredibly diverse and interesting the Queen City of the South’s food scene truly is.
 If you wish to witness the true potential of Cebuano cooking, you need to see it from the eyes of a local who grew up in the city and is, therefore, well-versed of how Cebu’s food have culturally evolved and adapted to the times.
+More importantly, if you wish to immerse yourself in Cebuano culture, you need to include a Cebuano food trip as one of your things to do in Cebu.

 In fact, you will find quite a lot of restaurants that specialize in incorporating modern gastronomic innovations to local food—a feat that shows just how far Cebuano food has come.
 Today, while Lechon is still very much recognized as the definite Cebuano food staple, there is a myriad more of Cebuano food offerings that tourists and travelers alike should try if they genuinely wish to experience the Queen City of the South’s unique food scene.